OCD AND Anxiety

-Elizabeth Hamlin, MD, MA, is a board-certified adult psychiatrist who works primarily with adults in the eating disorder programs at Rogers' Oconomowoc location.
+Elizabeth Hamlin, MD, MA, is the medical director of the Adult Inpatient Eating Disorders Unit at Rogers' Oconomowoc location.
 Dr. Hamlin received her medical degree from the Medical College of Wisconsin in 2011 and went on to complete her four-year general psychiatry residency at the Medical College of Wisconsin Affiliated Hospitals, serving as chief resident at Columbia St Mary's Center for Psychotherapies during her final year.
-Prior to her medical training, she earned bachelor and master of arts degrees in linguistics from the University of Chicago and previously served several roles, including English teacher, case manager at a community mental health center, and insurance review specialist at Rogers Memorial Hospital.
+She is a board-certified psychiatrist.
+Prior to her medical training, Dr. Hamlin earned bachelor and Master of Arts degrees in linguistics from the University of Chicago.

 Dr. Hamlin's areas of interest include treatment of co-occurring eating disorders, mood disorders, and personality disorders.
 She enjoys writing, presenting, and teaching, and during her time with Rogers, she has helped to establish a training rotation in eating disorders for psychiatry residents and has presented at regional and national conferences on eating disorders.
 Dr. Hamlin holds an academic appointment in the Department of Psychiatry and the Medical College of Wisconsin, through which she lectures to psychiatry residents and fellows, and provides psychotherapy supervision for residents.
 She is a member of International Association of Eating Disorder Professionals and is a psychotherapy associate member of the American Psychoanalytic Association.
 In addition to her work at Rogers, she maintains a private psychotherapy practice.